Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Vaccine policy evaluation

-When minimising the infection attack rate (\infections), there is a clear trend regarding youngsters and elderly across the scenarios (Figure \ref{figure:config_rankings_inf}).
-In all scenarios except the \scenarioOne\ scenario, the top vaccination strategies exclusively prioritise \mRNA\ vaccines for youngsters.
-In the \scenarioOne\ scenario, our analysis recommends to include elderly in the prioritisation and to vaccinate them with vector-based vaccines.
-As in this scenario, reducing infections is the priority, the best estimated strategies are those that prioritise youngsters, young adults and adults as they are making more contacts compared to the \scenarioZero\ scenario.
-The \scenarioThree\ and \scenarioFour\ scenarios prioritise elderly people for a few strategies as these are scenarios in which they have more social contacts.
-For the \scenarioThree\ scenario, as youngsters make more social contacts due to the schools operating at full capacity, they are more likely to be infected and propagate the virus to their families, further increasing the likelihood for the elderly to be infected.
-There are fewer strategies prioritising elderly compared to youngsters, as youngsters are prioritised in each strategy for the 5 scenarios.
+When minimising the infection attack rate (\infections), there is a clear trend regarding youngsters across the scenarios (Figure \ref{figure:config_rankings_inf0.75}).
+In all scenarios except the \scenarioOne\ and \scenarioFour\ scenarios, the top vaccination strategies exclusively prioritise \mRNA\ vaccines for youngsters.
+In contrast, in the \scenarioOne\ scenario, our analysis recommends to prioritise adults with \mRNA\ vaccines.
+As reducing infections is the priority, the most rewarding strategies are those that prioritise youngsters, young adults and adults as they are making more contacts compared to the \scenarioZero\ scenario.
+It is worth noting that prioritisation of vaccines for the elderly seems linked to the social contact scenario, suggesting that the social contacts made by the elderly may have a greater impact on the infection attack rate, in these scenarios.

-For the hospitalisation attack rate (\hospitalisations), we notice a shift in focus for the \scenarioOne\ and \scenarioFour\ scenarios, where all 10 strategies prioritise giving elderly \mRNA\ vaccines (Figure \ref{figure:config_rankings_hosp}).
-Both scenarios are more relaxed when it comes to community contacts, in which the elderly take most part as they do not go to school or work.
-As the older population is more likely to be hospitalised, the bandit learns to vaccinate them first.
-While both vaccine types have the same efficacy towards severe disease and as a consequence hospitalisations, the fact that the \mRNA\ vaccines have a higher efficacy for susceptibility and infectiousness, combined with a higher amount of available vaccines during the course of the simulation, renders them the preferred option to vaccinate and protect elderly from being hospitalised.
-The other scenarios follow similar trends compared to the scenario that considers infections, and as such prioritise \mRNA\ vaccines for youngsters.
+For the hospitalisation attack rate (\hospitalisations), we notice that youngsters are still prioritised with \mRNA\ vaccines.
+However, there is a shift in focus for the \scenarioOne\ and \scenarioFour\ scenarios, where all top-$10$ strategies prioritise giving elderly \mRNA\ vaccines (Figure \ref{figure:config_rankings_hosp0.75}).
+Both scenarios allow more community contacts, where there is greater involvement of the elderly compared to school or work activities.
+As the older population is more likely to be hospitalised \citep{Palmer2021}, the bandit learns to vaccinate them first.
+Both vaccine types have the same efficacy in preventing severe disease and hospitalizations.
+However, \mRNA\ vaccines are more effective in reducing susceptibility and infectiousness.
+Combined with their greater availability during the simulation, this makes them the preferred option for vaccinating and protecting the elderly from hospitalization.